-- For example, all park projects impact the neighbourhood; the project classification guides whether the community group should engage the public (neighbourhood) in making decisions.

-- Conduct initial public engagement activities based on the plan.

-- Summarize and share public engagement results in a What We Heard report.

-- Use public engagement to:

-- advise and/or refine the project scope

-- advise and/or refine the proposed concept and plans
+- For example, all park projects have an impact on the neighbourhood; the project classification guides whether the community group should engage the public (neighbourhood) in making decisions. - Conduct initial public engagement activities based on the plan - Summarize and share results of the public engagement in a What We Heard report. - Use public engagement to: - advise and/or refine the project scope - o advise and/or refine the proposed concept and plans - Attach: - o public engagement plan see page 52 Appendix - What We Heard report

-- Attach:

-- Public Engagement Plan

-- "What We Heard" report